marinang/SimProd/README.md

 * --nfreenodes: Number of nodes to be free of user's simulation jobs.

 * --subtime: Time interval when the jobs are sent (e.g. 16 18 means from 4pm to 8pm).

+Note you would use these options in a screen session, usage: screen python LaunchProduction.py EvtType Year #Events ... + options